Posted 14 March 2018

 Tasmania’s water utility has improved efficiency, productivity and a company-wide understanding of asset performance priorities through the use of data visualisation, the simulation of often disparate data sources, to create data visuals outlining performance indicators and optimised maintenance responses.

-Presenting at the upcoming Ozwater’18 on TasWater’s business insights data visualisation work, the company’s Asset Performance Senior Treatment Engineer Mark Rippon said data, which is more readily available than ever before, is the new currency of the water industry.
+Presenting on Wednesday, 9 May at the upcoming Ozwater’18 on TasWater’s business insights data visualisation work, the company’s Asset Performance Senior Treatment Engineer Mark Rippon said data, which is more readily available than ever before, is the new currency of the water industry.

 “We have lots of data and that data has a monetary value to us in terms of optimising the operation of the business to deliver customer outcomes.
 We need to treat it like currency so that we can manage and use it wisely,” Rippon said.